sheepeeh/NAL_MODS/readme.md

 If you reverse the order of those operations, bad things will happen.

 When you've finished your transformations and want to merge everything back together again, you'll have to work with GREL a little bit.
 Firstly, Open Refine hates blank values.
-Try to combine columun with blank values and it says "no." So you need to temporarily assign a value to all blank cells in columns you need to join.
+Try to combine columns with blank values and it says "no." So you need to temporarily assign a value to all blank cells in the columns you need to join.
 To do that, click **Edit cells -> Transform...** and paste the following code:

 `if(isBlank(value), "!NULL!",value)`